Types Of Massage

 The theoretical foundation of Thai massage is based on the concept of invisible energy lines running through the body.
-Ten of these lines are especially important in Thai massage: 'The 10 Sen' or SIP SEN. The Indian origin and influence becomes obvious here since the background of this theory clearly lies
+Ten of these lines are especially important in Thai massage: 'The 10 Sen' or SIP SEN. The Indian origin and influence becomes obvious here since the background of this theory clearly lies in Yoga philosophy.

-Yoga philosophy states that life energy (called Prana) is
+Yoga philosophy states that life energy, called "Prana" is

 absorbed with the air we breathe and with the food we eat.
 Along a network of